hlmeS/miao-robotics/index.md

   ```
   digitalWrite(green_LED, LOW);
   ```
   - Now because our computer is so fast, if we write on and off immediately one after another, we are going to have a problem seeing the on/off action.
 (Try it out and see what happens!).
 So, to make it blink at 1 second interval, we can put a time belay between the on-off and the off-on.
-(Why do you need two delay?).
+(Why do you need two delays?).
 In Arduino, we can use the ```delay()``` command to do this.
 Within in the function parameters `()`, we specify the delay that we want in milliseconds.
 So a 1-second delay would mean that you write
   ```
   delay(1000);
   ```